-Across Nevada, people just like you rely on Tire Works Total Car Care for their auto maintenance needs—including tire repair and maintenance services.
+Across Nevada, people just like you rely on our expert auto repair service for their car maintenance needs—including tire repair and maintenance services.
 That’s because we offer:

 - Exceptional workmanship.
 At Tire Works, you can rest assured that your tires are in the best possible hands.
 That’s not just an empty promise, either.
 Our technicians are ASE certified, making them some of the most qualified people in the auto repair industry.

 - Unbeatable customer service.
 If auto repair shops have burned you in the past, it may not be easy to trust another business in the same line of work.
 Because of that, Tire Works goes above and beyond by providing complimentary quotes, a full selection of maintenance services, and money-saving opportunities for all of our valued customers.

 - Serious convenience.
 Scheduling auto appointments over the phone may not sound like a hassle but it can be more time-consuming than you’d expect.
 As an alternative, Tire Works customers can set up their appointments online.

 Know When to Look for New Tires

 Between tire maintenance, tire repair, and regular self-inspections of your tires, you can stretch the lifespan of your tires much further than they would last otherwise.
 Of course, that doesn’t mean they’ll stay intact forever.
 Eventually, you’ll find that your once-new tires have worn to the point where they are no longer safe to use.
 When that’s the case, no amount of maintenance can make your old tires roadworthy again.